shitchell/declutter/README.md

-# organizer-tui
+# declutter
-A simple console program for quickly, efficiently organizing files
+A python package for keeping files organized

 [![asciicast](https://asciinema.org/a/351451.svg)](https://asciinema.org/a/351451)

 ## About

-organizer is called from the command line with any number of files/directories as arguments.
+`declutter` is called from the command line with any number of files/directories as arguments.
 The user then uses simple keystrokes to move each file to its desired location.
 Settings are saved for quicker start times, and filepaths are saved to optionally skip already-organized files in subsequent uses.

 ## Usage